 - don’t be afraid to ask for help when it’s needed.
 It is better to deal with painful memories as soon as possible

-- releasing pent-up emotions is far healthier than holding them in.
-If feelings of guilt are experienced, talk about them, write them down, share them with a trusted friend, try to express them in some way
+- releasing pent-up emotions can feel freeing.
+If you are experiencing feelings of guilt, talk about them, write them down, share them with a trusted friend, or try to express them in some way

 - as a carer, the days were probably very busy – there was always a reason to get up in the morning.
-It helps to find a new type of structure for life.
+It may be useful to find a new type of structure for life.
 Setting daily goals can help in making sure that each day has a purpose

 - remember that grieving is an important part of healing the sense of loss.
-Be patient with yourself/the carer.
-It may take time to begin to heal
+Be patient and gentle with yourself.